Understanding TR-369 USP GET Messages

 1. Header

-The header contains:
+The header includes:

 Let's see the Get Message proto-buff definition from the official usp proto-buffer file: